MicrosoftDocs/MIMDocs/MIMDocs/pam/step-6-transition-group-to-pam.md

 ---
 # required metadata

-title: Deploy PAM step 6 – Move group | Microsoft Identity Manager
+title: Deploy PAM step 6 – Move group | Microsoft Docs
 description: Migrate a group to the PRIV forest so that they can be managed with Privilege Access Management.
 keywords:
 author: kgremban